 - 12 baby corns

-- 1 tbsp mayonnaise (or dairy free mayo)
+- 1 tablespoon mayonnaise (or dairy free mayo)

-- 1 tbsp sour cream (or creme fraiche or dairy free cream)
+- 1 tablespoon sour cream (or creme fraiche or dairy free cream)

 - 1 clove garlic minced